What's happening in week 37 of your pregnancy

 Within the first 24 hours, a health professional will offer to give your baby an injection of vitamin K. This is an injection to help baby’s blood to clot to prevent a rare but serious blood disorder.

-Also in their first few weeks, you baby will also have the blood spot (heel prick) test and a newborn hearing screening test.
+Your baby will also have the blood spot (heel prick) test offered on day 5 and a newborn hearing screening test in their first few weeks.

 Once your baby has arrived, obviously everyone is going to want to come for a peek and a cuddle – but as many of your friends with babies will no doubt tell you, this can become quite overwhelming in the days immediately after giving birth!